piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 The real example exercises:

-- native RTP capability detection;
+- native RTP capability detection
-- ICE negotiation;
+- ICE negotiation
-- DTLS establishment;
+- DTLS establishment
-- SRTP transmission;
+- SRTP transmission
-- Opus encoding and decoding;
+- Opus encoding and decoding
-- mediasoup routing;
+- mediasoup routing
-- Producer and Consumer creation;
+- Producer and Consumer creation
-- track delivery;
+- track delivery
-- decoded audio-frame reception.
+- and decoded audio-frame reception

 The example currently verifies that decoded frames arrive at the destination.
 Later in this article, I will describe how this can be extended to validate not only the presence of media, but also its actual content and quality.
+This is end-to-end at the media-transport level, not at the application level: the example uses local orchestration rather than a product-specific signaling server.

 ## Node.js as a First-Class mediasoup Participant

 Testing was the original motivation for the project, but it is not the boundary of what the handler enables.
 Once Node.js can execute `mediasoup-client` through a real WebRTC runtime, it can become a programmable participant in any mediasoup-based system:

 ```mermaid
 flowchart TB